 \section{Introduction}

-To any proper metric space $M$, one has a canonically associated ``boundary at infinity'', its Higson corona $\partial_h M$.
-There exists an ``index pairing'', which pairs classes in the $K$-theory group $K^{p-1}(\partial_h M)$ with classes in the $K$-theory group $K_p(C^*M)$ of the Roe algebra of $M$, to obtain an integer \cite{EmeMey}.
+To any proper metric space $M$, one has a canonically associated ``boundary at infinity'', its Higson corona $\partial_h M$ (see Definition \ref{defn_higson_corona}).
+There exists an ``index pairing'', which pairs classes in the $K$-theory group $K^{p-1}(\partial_h M)$ with classes in the $K$-theory group $K_p^{\mathrm{top}}(C^*M)$ of the Roe algebra of $M$, to obtain an integer \cite{EmeMey}.
 This is the pairing on the right hand side of \eqref{PairingEquation} below.

-On the other hand, given a class $x$ in $K^{p-1}(\partial_h M)$, we may form the Chern character $\ch(x)$ in Alexander-Spanier cohomology of $\partial_h M$ \cite{gorokhovsky} and then transgress to obtain a coarse cohomology class $T\ch(x)$ in $\HX^p(M)$.
+On the other hand, given a class $x$ in $K^{p-1}(\partial_h M)$, we may form the Chern character $\ch(x)$ in Alexander--Spanier cohomology of $\partial_h M$ \cite{gorokhovsky} and then transgress to obtain a coarse cohomology class $T\ch(x)$ in $\HX^p(M)$.
 Coarse cohomology does not directly pair with $K$-theory classes in the Roe algebra, but it does pair (via the Chern character in cyclic homology) with algebraic $K$-theory classes over the dense subalgebra $\mathcal{B}M \subset C^*M$, the algebra of locally trace-class, finite propagation operators on $M$ \cite{roe_coarse_cohomology}.
-In total, we have described two different ways to obtain a complex number from a $K$-theory class $\xi$ in $K^{\mathrm{alg}}_p(\mathcal{B}M)$ and a class $x$ in $K^{p-1}(\partial_h M)$, and we may ask whether these two numbers are equal,
+This is the pairing on the left hand side of \eqref{PairingEquation}.